catalystdao/catalyst-documentation/src/content/docs/generalised-incentives/integrate.md

 contract YourContract is ICrossChainReceiver, IMessageEscrowStructs {
   // If your contract didn't inheirt IMessageEscrowStructs, you may have to
-  // set the type of incentive to IIncentivizedMessageEscrow.IncentiveDescription. function sendMessage(bytes destinationIdentifier, bytes destinationAddress, bytes calldata message, IncentiveDescription calldata incentive, uint64 deadline) payable external {
+  // set the type of incentive to IIncentivizedMessageEscrow.IncentiveDescription. function sendMessage(bytes32 destinationIdentifier, bytes destinationAddress, bytes calldata message, IncentiveDescription calldata incentive, uint64 deadline) payable external {
     // Submit the message to the escrow.
 Remember to add associated value.
     // If you send excess, it will be sent to incentive.refundGasTo. escrow.submitMessage{value: msg.value}(